OneHundredCoffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 Another critical factor is weight management.
 Many patients with type 2 diabetes struggle with obesity or overweight issues, making weight loss an important therapeutic goal.
 Some GLP-1 receptor agonists exhibit additional benefits in this area by promoting satiety and reducing food intake.
 Semaglutide has been particularly notable for its significant weight loss effects compared to other agents in clinical trials.
 Beyond glycemic control and weight management, it is crucial to evaluate the safety profiles of different GLP-1 receptor agonists.

 Adverse events associated with these medications include gastrointestinal disturbances such as nausea, vomiting, and diarrhoea.
-However, these symptoms are generally mild-to-moderate and tend to diminish over time as patients adjust to treatment.
+However, these symptoms are generally mild to moderate and tend to diminish over time as patients adjust to treatment.
 It is worth noting that individual patient tolerability may vary across different GLP-1 receptor agonists.
 For example, dulaglutide has been associated with a lower incidence of gastrointestinal side effects compared to exenatide ER.

 Hypoglycemia risk is another significant safety concern in diabetes management.
 Fortunately, GLP-1 receptor agonists have a low propensity for inducing hypoglycemia as they only stimulate insulin secretion in the presence of elevated blood glucose levels.
 This makes them a suitable option for patients who are at risk of hypoglycemic events, such as the elderly or those with irregular meal patterns.
 When comparing GLP-1 receptor agonists, it is also essential to consider dosing convenience and administration options.